lausek/lausek.github.io/_posts/2022-12-16-test-cloud-servers-locally-with-qemu.md

 ## Select a base image

 Now go and fetch yourself a cloudinit VM image.
-As of writing this post, you can download the latest Ubuntu version onto your machine like so:
+As of writing this post, you can download the latest Ubuntu version onto your machine like so

 ```bash
 curl -L "https://cloud-images.ubuntu.com/jammy/current/jammy-server-cloudimg-amd64.img" > ".qemu/base.img"